 For the Swedish forces, there is basically two rifles in use.
 The larger is the Barrett, which the Swedish forces call the Ag 90.
 While the Barrett is today widely found in western forces around the world, it was in fact the Swedish Army which was the launch customer, narrowly beating the US Marine Corps with their order.
 The current Swedish version is the Ag 90C, which features a number of modifications to improve the overall quality of the weapon.
 Besides its use in the anti-material role using armour-piercing bullets at ranges up to and including 1,000 meters, the rifle is also used by the engineering corps for clearing explosives.
 The other rifle is the Psg 90, a locally modified version of Accuracy International’s Arctic Warfare, chambered in 7.62×51 mm NATO.
 The weapon is also commonly known by its British designations L96 or L118A1.
 The ballistics of the round very closely match those of the slightly longer round used by the Finnish weapons, something which further shows the demands placed on the Swedish snipers who are trained to use their Psg’s out to the 1,000 meter distance.
 For self-defence, the snipers are also equipped with Ak 5 (FN FNC) assault rifles.
 All snipers are trained on all weapons, but naturally the exact load-out is mission specific.

 When it comes to additional equipment, the Swedish snipers are better off than their Finnish compatriots.
 Most Finnish snipers lack such basic equipment as range-finders and wind gauges, tools which are standard issue for Swedish snipers.
 Still, both countries place emphasis on the snipers being able to function with the bare necessities, going back to mildot charts, maps, home-made ghillie suits, and open sights if the need arise.
 When it comes to their employment in combat, the Finnish snipers are subordinated to the company commander.
 The company commander then sets the mission (destroy, disrupt, gather intelligence, …), with the sniper deciding how the mission is to be performed.
 This usually places geographic restrictions on the sniper (i.e. he can’t wander off into the neighbouring company’s zone of responsibility), but otherwise he has a high degree of freedom.
+Some Finnish recce and SF units also have snipers at the squad level.
 For the Swedish snipers, my understanding is that as the jaeger units themselves often operate in front of their own lines, their snipers more often operate as part of and subordinated to their squad compared to the Finnish ones.